abapPM/abapPM/README.md

 ## Contributions

 All contributions are welcome!
 Read our [Contribution Guidelines](CONTRIBUTING.md), fork this repo, and create a pull request.

+You can install the developer version of *apm* using [abapGit](https://github.com/abapGit/abapGit) either by creating a new online repository for https://github.com/abapPM/abapPM or downloading the repository [ZIP file](https://github.com/abapPM/abapPM/archive/main.zip) and creating a new offline repository.

 ## About